2024 Amherst Where and How to Vote Guide

 State Election: Tuesday, November 5, 2024

-More information can be found on the Town of Amherst Elections web page.
+More information and deadlines can be found on the Town of Amherst Elections web page.

 Precinct locator and hours by street address for Amherst residents.